RedAngel121/Stargate-ReLeveled/patch-notes.md

 - Updated interact whitelists to include numismatics blocks
 - Fixed Abydos Pyramid Entrance not getting buried correctly
 - Added temporary recipe for Pure Naquadah
-- Replaced common stargate pedestals with buried stargates in all dims
+- Added Undergarden Gate (Thanks to lukaskabc and Samrel556)
 - Lowered Abydos bedrock to -64 and added Mek ores
   - Please be careful of new chunk generation when mining in the deepslate
   - If you want to reset Abydos, drop by the discord and ask me how!
 - Common stargates is now disabled for single player expeirence
   - Change `common_stargate_generation` to true in `sgjourney-common` config to enable this again (or if you start a server)
+- Replaced common stargate pedestals with buried stargates in all dims

 ### Additions:
 - Packet Fixer (could help with long range connections)